-The ACOE has made a request for up to 328,000 eyed eggs from LFH for use in an inriver/transportation study, acting as surrogates for natural fish.
-However, given poor adult returns as of November 28, 2006 this request will not be met as identified in table 3.
-However, discussions are ongoing amongst US v OR parties regarding this study, and LFH will accommodate whatever decision is made regarding priorities for eggs.
+The ACOE has made a request for up to 417,000 eyed eggs from LFH for use in an inriver/transportation study, acting as surrogates for natural fish.
+This request is going through the US v OR process for approval.
+However, given expected poor adult returns as of September 5, 2007 this request may not be met as identified in Table 3.
 If eggs are allocated in some fashion for all or a portion of this study, they may be shipped to DNFH or Irrigon Hatchery for incubation and rearing.
 Alternatively, they may be reared at LFH if space allows.
 All of the fish would be PIT tagged prior to release, as funded and contracted by the ACOE.
 Additionally, the National Oceanic and Atmospheric Administration (NOAA) requested 328,000 PIT-tags be divided between all subyearling production releases in the Snake River basin, acting to represent the hatchery component of the in river/transportation study.
 The LFH portion of these fish will be PIT tagged at LFH, as contracted and funded by the ACOE, and coordinated with hatchery staff.

 The co-managers recognize that acclimation prior to release is expected to provide fish performance advantages, however current facility limitations within the basin preclude acclimation of all subyearling groups.
-A direct versus acclimated study is being conducted by Lyons Ferry Complex Annual Operation Plan - October 1, 2006 to September 30, 2007 the USFWS, WDFW and NPT to scientifically evaluate the merit of direct stream releases of fall Chinook subyearlings versus acclimated releases.
+A direct versus acclimated study is being conducted by the USFWS, WDFW and NPT to scientifically evaluate the merit of direct stream releases of fall Chinook subvearlings versus acclimated releases.
 The study will determine if new acclimation facilities in the Snake River basin should be constructed, or are unnecessary.
 It compares fish performance between groups of the same size (current release size goal is 50 fish/lb), but reared and released under different conditions.
 Rearing protocols will conform to standard practices, with a focus on maintaining acceptable growth rates, environmental quality, and fish health.
 Since the managers agree that fish size is critical to the survival of subyearling fall Chinook, size at release will be the primary determinant of release date.
 Normal acclimation time at CJR is three weeks, and normal release is expected around May 21-25 each year.
 The acclimation group will be transported to CJR approximately three weeks prior to scheduled release at a projected average size of 75 mm (70 fish/lb).
 3,500 PIT tags will be inserted into a random sample of fish within this group prior to release.
 A second group will be reared at LFH and direct stream released at Couse Creek, just downriver from CJR.
 They will also have 3,500 randomly inserted PIT tags within this release group.
 Every effort will be made to meet fish size, and period of acclimation, but the cooperators recognize the potential for early release if fish health will be compromised by environmental or facility conditions.
 If an early release occurs, the cooperators will coordinate releases as closely as possible.